Monica MontesaAugust 15, 2024

 Thankfully, following a few best practices will ensure you won’t have any issues staying compliant with GDPR.
 Here are seven tips to get subscriber permission and set up an effective recruitment email marketing strategy:

-1. Ask job applicants to sign up for updates.
-Add a checkbox or language to your application to let potential candidates know about the benefits of being a part of your talent community and what to expect from your email updates.
+1. Ask candidates to sign up for updates.
+Add a checkbox or language to your career site and application to let potential candidates know about the benefits of being a part of your talent community and what to expect from your email updates.
 This helps keep leads warm for positions that take longer to fill.

 2. Create an email content calendar.
 Determine how often you want to reach out to your talent community and use your talent CRM to map out your email sends.
 Bonus points if the content in your email aligns with events, thought leadership content, and social content.